-Key audit matter description At 31 March 2024, the Company held investments totalling £3,842 million (2023: £3,641 million) in unquoted companies which are measured at fair value through profit and loss.
-These investments are classified at Level 3 within the IFRS 13 Fair Value Measurement fair value hierarchy and, for Economic Infrastructure investments, their valuation requires significant judgement and estimation.
+Key audit matter description

+At 31 March 2025, the Company held investments totalling £3,790 million (2024: £3,842 million) in unquoted companies which are measured at fair value through profit and loss.
+These investments are classified at Level 3 within the IFRS 13 Fair Value Measurement fair value hierarchy, and their valuation requires significant judgement and estimation.

-As a liquid market does not exist for the investments, they are generally measured using a discounted cash flow methodology.
-The complex nature of this methodology, combined with the number of significant judgements and estimates, means there is a risk that the fair value of the investments could be misstated.
+Given the absence of a liquid market, investments are generally measured using a discounted cash flow ('DCF') methodology.
+The inherent complexity of the DCF methodology, combined with the number of significant judgements and estimates, means there is a risk that the fair value of the investments could be misstated.
 There are certain assumptions used in the determination of fair value to which the fair value is highly sensitive, which require a significant level of judgement to determine, and which could be susceptible to bias or manipulation, which is why we consider there to be a potential fraud risk.